-Jessie Daniels, PhD is Professor of Public Health, Sociology and Critical Psychology.
-She is the author of two books: Cyber Racism (2009) and White Lies (1997), and a forthcoming book, Telling Stories: Public Sociology in a Digital Era (with Arlene Stein, Rutgers Univ).
-She directs JustPublics@365.
+Jessie Daniels, PhD is Professor of Sociology at Hunter College, and The Graduate Center.
+She is the author or editor of five books: Cyber Racism (2009) and White Lies (1997), Digital Sociologies (Policy Press, 2016), Being a Scholar in the Digital Era (Policy Press, 2017), and Going Public (UChicago, 2018).

 Trained as a sociologist, my work about race, gender, sexuality and new media has appeared in the journals New Media & Society, Women’s Studies Quarterly, Theory in Action, American Journal of Public Health, and Health Promotion and Practice.
 In 2011, a paper I wrote about race, incarceration and masculinity won the Sarah Mazelis Paper of the Year Award given by the Society of Public Health Education.
 My most recent book, Cyber Racism (Rowman & Littlefield, 2009) is widely used in college classrooms.

 I’ve also worked in the Internet industry as a Senior Producer at Talk City where I supervised a staff that produced live online events for Fortune 500 clients.
 I came back into academia through a large, NIH-funded project at Rikers Island that examined the health impact of incarceration on young men of color.

 Returning to social justice work in the academy after working in the Internet industry convinced me that there are ways to combine scholar-activism with digital media.
 I’ve done this work in various ways over the last decade or so.
 Since 2007, an I’ve maintained a scholarly blog (http://www.RacismReview.com) with Joe R. Feagin (past president of the American Sociological Association).
 In 2010, Forbes Magazine named me one of “20 Inspiring Women to Follow on Twitter.”
 You can find me there at: @JessieNYC.